Who we are

 We are governed by a Board of Directors and are accountable to the Northern Ireland Assembly through financial and annual reporting obligations.

 We are based at Queens House in the centre of Belfast.
-The Chief Executive, Shane Lynch, leads a management team of directors representing each of the key functional areas in the organisation: Electricity (Tanya Hedley), Gas (Brian McHugh), Water (Jo Aston), Retail and Social (Kevin Shiels - acting director) and Corporate Affairs (Donald Henry).
+The Chief Executive, Jenny Pyper, leads a management team of directors representing each of the key functional areas in the organisation: Electricity (Tanya Hedley), Gas (Brian McHugh), Water (Jo Aston), Retail and Consumer Protection (Kevin Shiels) and Corporate Affairs (Donald Henry).
 The staff team includes economists, engineers, accountants, utility specialists, legal advisors and administration professionals.

 Director of Electricity